---(---)$0.00(0.00%)

 In turbulent times like these, investors tend to flee with their funds in search of hedges against inflation.
 Notoriously, the most common assets sought are Treasury Bonds and Gold.
 While gold has been doing just fine, breaking through new ATHs seemingly every week — the same cannot be said for the bond market.

-In April, the 10-year US Treasury yield saw a remarkable spike, as reported by the Federal Reserve Bank of St. Louis
+In April, the 10-year US Treasury yield saw a remarkable spike, as reported by the Federal Reserve Bank of St. Louis.

 When bond prices decline, their yields rise to compensate investors for holding lower-valued securities.
 This inverse relationship occurs because newly issued bonds offer more competitive returns, making older bonds less attractive unless their yields adjust upward.